riverdi/riverdi-eve/README.md

 * __Windows__ (with FT232H USB-SPI converters - FT232H USB-SPI converter is a part of [*Riverdi STM32 Evaluation Board*](https://riverdi.com/product/stm32-evaluation-board/)),
 * __Arduino__ (source code available as a separate GitHub repository - [*riverdi-eve-arduino*](https://github.com/riverdi/riverdi-eve-arduino)).

 Library supports instructions in a similar format to the *FT80x and FT81x Series Programmers Guides* and the *EVE Screen Editor*.

+__Note:__ *this repository contains library code fully integrated with example app (and Makefile files for various platform) - if you need only library, please check [*riverdi-eve-lib*](https://github.com/riverdi/riverdi-eve-lib) repository and examples of library integration for such platforms like: [*RP2040*](https://github.com/riverdi/riverdi-eve-demo-rp2040), [*ESP32*](https://github.com/riverdi/riverdi-eve-demo-esp32) or [*Raspberry Pi*](https://github.com/riverdi/riverdi-eve-demo-rpi)*

 LIBRARY ARCHITECTURE
 --------------------